haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 (Hungry for more?
 Check out this in-detail description of Multiple Layer Analysis: https://saylordotorg.github.io/text_essentials-of-geographic-information-systems/s11-02-multiple-layer-analysis.html)

 ### Geometric predicates
 Geometric predicates are functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.
-They are often part of the options when doing overlay analysis, come back to this section when you run into them.
+They are often part of the options when doing overlay analysis, don't be hesitant to come back to this section when you run into them.

 ![](https://docs.qgis.org/3.28/en/_images/selectbylocation.png)[^3]
 Using the figure above, we are looking for the green circles by spatially comparing them to the orange rectangle feature.
 Available geometric predicates are[^3]: